pradyumnasagar/TaBSAP/README.md

 A pipeline to analyse the data obtained from targeted bisulfite sequencing through ion-torrent platform.

-TaBSAP is a piipeline to map bisulfite treated sequencing reads to a genome of interest and perform methylation calls in a single step and enables a researcher to analyse the methylation levels of their samples straight away.
+TaBSAP is a pipeline to map bisulfite treated sequencing reads to a genome of interest and perform methylation calls in a single step and enables a researcher to analyse the methylation levels of their samples straight away.
 It's main features are:

 -Bisulfite mapping and methylation calling in one single step